SciRuby/daru-view/README.md

 ```

-- User can try examples, that is added in spec/dummy_rails.
+- User can try examples, that is added in [Demo web applicatioons (Rails, Sinatra, Nanoc)](https://github.com/Shekharrajak/demo_daru-view).
 To setup the rails app, run following commands :

 ```
 bundle install
 bundle exec rails s

 ```
-Now go to the http://localhost:3000/nyaplot to see the Nyaplot examples or http://localhost:3000/highcharts to see the Highcharts examples.
+Now go to the http://localhost:3000/nyaplot to see the Nyaplot examples or http://localhost:3000/highcharts and similarly for googlecharts, datatables
+to see the Highcharts examples.

 #### Sinatra application